 Best styles: You’d look best in rounded frames.
 Think butterfly or cats eye shapes to elongate your face shape.

-Styles to avoid: Any styles that run straight across the top.
+Maybe avoid: Any styles that run straight across the top.
 A strong horizontal line can broaden your forehead disproportionately.

 Your jaw width is similar to the width of your forehead, and your jaw is strong and square.